marcusphelan/marcusphelan.github.io/_posts/2020-08-23-everyones-a-critic.md

 ![FoldingText](/assets/images/folding.png){: .center-image }

 Another app that's I've recently started using is [Drafts 5](https://getdrafts.com) which also supports CriticMarkup by dint of its extensive action directory.
-It's possible to view text written in any app as long as you have a parser to view the output.
+In fact it's possible to view the edits written in any app as long as you have a parser to view the output.
 One method which I frequently use is to write in TextEdit and preview in Marked 2.
 [DEVONthink's](https://www.devontechnologies.com/apps/devonthink)[^1] inclusion of MultiMarkdown means it also now supports CriticMarkup.

 [^1]: This fantastic research and document management tool also has great writing tools.
 I can't recommend this app highly enough.